BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 {% include picture.html
    image = "/assets/images/guide/inheritance-wallet/wallet-backup/multikey-backup-components.png"
    retina = "/assets/images/guide/inheritance-wallet/wallet-backup/multikey-backup-components@2x.png"
-   alt-text = "An illustration showing the two parts of a multi-key wallet backup." width = 1600 height = 800
+   alt-text = "A idagram showing the two parts of a multi-key wallet backup." width = 1600 height = 800
 %}

-Users need not only to back up the individual private keys that are used to sign transactions.
-But they also have to back up the wallet configuration as such.
-This is needed for recovery, because the wallet application needs to know how to generate addresses and the rules that define how bitcoin can be spent from these addresses.
+The wallet configuration allows a wallet application to generate addresses and identify the rules that define how bitcoin can be spent from these addresses.
+The private keys are required to sign transactions & spend the bitcoin.

-This means that, in our use case, the Joneses need to safely backup and store six private keys as well as the wallet configuration.
+Thus, the Joneses need to safely backup and store six private keys as well as the wallet configuration.

 ### Private key backups
 We have described best practices on how to back up private keys on the [bitcoin backups page](https://bitcoin.design/guide/how-it-works/backups/).